zhenyuw16/GenArtist/README.md

 # GenArtist

-This repo provides the official code of our paper:
+This repo provides the official code of our NeurIPS 2024 spotlight paper:
 > [**GenArtist: Multimodal LLM as an Agent for Unified Image Generation and Editing**](https://arxiv.org/),

 We propose GenArtist, a unified image generation and editing system, coordinated by a multimodal large language model (MLLM) agent.